AnoukSmet/Naturazy/README.md

 <a></a>
 #### Icons
 I have decided to implement icons, using the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 The icons that I chose are self explanatory and are in line with the overall feeling of the website.
 I will make sure that the icons are styled according to the website.
-I will use the icons mainly in the navigation bar in order to make it more appealing.
-The navigation icons will disappear when viewing on a mobile in order to keep it clear.
+I will use some icons to make the website more visually appealing but not to overtake the content.
 The navigation menu will transform into a hamburger icon to make it more simple to use on mobile.

 <a></a>